One Hit (To the Body): Music video

 One of the song's most memorable features was the music video produced in support, directed by Russell Mulcahy.
 Featuring the Stones in a large warehouse set, the song's title is taken literally and both Jagger and Richards are seen trading mock blows while archive footage of actual boxing matches is cut in.

 Remix

 A remix of the song, called the "London Mix" (clocking at 7:00), was done by Steve Lillywhite and then released on the 12" single.

+Curiosities

+Sport Crime writer/actor Luca Tramontin revealed that the mechanism of letting the tension really grow while shooting has been picked from the video of "One Hit to the Body" and frequently used during the shooting of collision scenes of the Tv Series.